leoyassuda/zipcode-api/README.md

 git clone https://github.com/leoyassuda/zipcode-api
 ```

-### Infra Setup
+### Infrastructure Setup

-This project is based on Docker to start all dependencies before the application.
+This project uses Docker to set up all dependencies before running the application. <br>

-In `infra` folder exists all files to set up the development environment.
+In the infra folder, you'll find all the files needed for the development environment setup.

-copy and edit values examples `env` files:
+Copy and edit the example env files:
 ```shell
 cp .env.example .env
 cp .env.pgdb.primary.example .env.pgdb.primary